 Surviving Your First Trip To An Indian Bazaar

-Beggars will stalk you through the crowds harassing you for money.
-Vendors will be yelling at the top of their lungs in a bid to grab your attention above other vendors.
-Strange men will gawk and stare at you and in some cases even grope you.
+Beggars will stalk you through the crowds harassing you for money, while vendors will be yelling at the top of their lungs in a bid to grab your attention above other vendors.
+Strange men will gawk and stare at you, and in some cases even grope you.
 Then there are the thieves who take any opportunity to steal your belongings should you not be paying enough attention.

 Along with all the sights to see, cuisines to taste and aromas to smell it can be a sensory overload.
+Albeit it is certainly a destination that every tourist must have on their to visit list, as it is an experience to remember.
 Here are a few tips to help you navigate your first trip to an Indian Bazaar.

 Surviving Your First Trip To An